Skip Ribbon Commands

 Treatment appointments with nurse or doctor:

-Appointments with our nurse or doctors are part of the treatment plan for most patients.
+Appointments with our nurses or doctors are part of the treatment plan for most patients.
 At your initial medical consultation you can discuss options for treatment with medication and at follow-up appointments, how you are responding to the treatment will be monitored and treatment will be adjusted accordingly.
-We prescribe quit smoking medications that include Nicotine Replacement Therapy (NRT) patches, gum, lozenge, and inhaler; bupropion (Zyban/Wellbutrin); varenicline (Champix); and cytisine.
+We prescribe medications that include Nicotine Replacement Therapy (NRT) patches, gum, lozenge, and inhaler; bupropion, varenicline, and cytisine.

 Other appointments: